-The Early Childhood Education program provides developmentally appropriate educational services for four year-old children in Denver.
-See Program Options for select sites also serve three year-olds.
-These programs are housed in 88 DPS schools and 22 community agencies.
-The program in DPS schools serves approximately 4000 pre-kindergarten children.
+The Early Childhood Education program provides developmentally appropriate educational services for 4-year-old children in Denver.
+These programs are housed in 88 DPS schools and 31 community agencies.
+The program in DPS schools serves over 4500 pre-kindergarten children.

 The Early Childhood Education program provides a safe and nurturing environment that promotes the physical, social, emotional, and cognitive development of young children while responding to the needs of families.
 Children learn by doing.
 Children acquire oral language skills and knowledge about the physical and social world in which they live through playful interaction with materials and people.
 Teachers monitor behaviors to assess the developmental level of each child and to provide sequential instruction to accommodate their growth.
 Activities are designed to develop children’s self-esteem and positive feelings toward learning.
 The curriculum and adults’ interactions with children are responsive to individual differences.

-The young children’s literature-based curriculum provides a rich environment which supports active learning experiences facilitated by the teacher.
+The young children’s curricula used provides a rich environment which supports active learning experiences facilitated by the teacher.